 Lubbock is a relatively large city located in the state of Texas.
 With a population of 255,885 people and 60 constituent neighborhoods, Lubbock is the 11th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lubbock is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lubbock is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lubbock who work in office and administrative support (14.56%), sales jobs (11.99%), and teaching (8.21%).
+Unlike some cities, Lubbock isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lubbock are a mix of both white- and blue-collar jobs.
+Overall, Lubbock is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lubbock who work in office and administrative support (12.28%), sales jobs (11.36%), and management occupations (8.47%).

 Lubbock is an extremely ethnically-diverse city.
 The people who call Lubbock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lubbock residents report their race to be White, followed by Black or African-American.
 Lubbock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.29% of the city’s residents.
-Important ancestries of people in Lubbock include Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 35.21% of the city’s residents.
+Important ancestries of people in Lubbock include German, English, Irish, Italian, and French.

 The most common language spoken in Lubbock is English.
 Other important languages spoken here include Spanish and Chinese.